-This collection includes more than 1,500 video game and other electronic game catalogs, arcade-game fliers, and advertising pieces.
+This collection includes 2,000 video game and other electronic game catalogs, arcade-game fliers, and advertising pieces.
 They document the production, evolution, and marketing of electronic games from the 1970s.
 Companies represented in the collection include Coleco, Parker Brothers, Atari, and Magnavox, among others.

 Video Game and Electronic Game Books and Periodicals

 The more than 10,000 gaming magazines in this collection provide a telling barometer of the rise and fall in popularity of individual video games and the companies who created them from the 1970s to the present.
 Included is a special collection of more than 8,000 items in the Kevin Gifford Video Game Magazine Collection (see the separate description of that material).
 Also included here is a large selection of books related to electronic games of all types.

 See also “Why collect gaming magazines?”